With $300M in new funding, Devoted Health launches its Medicare Advantage plan in Florida

 “I’ve cried a lot at this company,” Patil told TechCrunch.
 “You meet these seniors and they’ve done everything right.
 They’ve worked so incredibly hard their entire lives.
 They’ve given it their all for the American dream.
 They’ve paid into this model of healthcare and they deserve better.”

-Devoted, which previously raised $69 million across two financing rounds in 2017 from Oak HC/FT, Venrock, F-Prime Capital Partners, Maverick Ventures and Obvious Ventures, has begun enrolling seniors located in Broward, Hillsborough, Miami-Dade, Osceola, Palm Beach, Pinellas, Polk and Seminole counties to its Medicare Advantage plan.
-It will begin providing care Jan.
-1, 2019.
+Devoted, which previously raised $69 million across two financing rounds in 2017 from Oak HC/FT, Venrock, F-Prime Capital Partners, Maverick Ventures and Obvious Ventures, has begun enrolling to its Medicare Advantage plan seniors located in Broward, Hillsborough, Miami-Dade, Osceola, Palm Beach, Pinellas, Polk and Seminole counties.
+It will begin providing care January 1, 2019.

 Its long-term goal is to offer insurance plans to seniors nationwide.

-“We are responsible for these people’s healthcare so we need to get it right,” Patil said.
+“We are responsible for these people’s healthcare, so we need to get it right,” Patil said.